Bangabandhu Memorial Museum: 1956–1961

 As a result of government threats, the family had to vacate the house in Siddheshwari and move to a rented one in Segunbagicha with help from Sufia Kamal.
-Sheikh Rahman was imprisoned until 1960; after his release, he constructed a one-storey house there.
+Sheikh Mujibur Rahman was imprisoned until 1960; after his release, he constructed a one-storey house there.
 He began living in the two-room, unfinished house with his family, having secured a loan from House Building Finance Corporation, from 1 August 1961.
-Sheikh Rahman had to pay PKR1,000 advance to get the plot.
+Sheikh Mujibur Rahman had to pay PKR1,000 advance to get the plot.